OTI Festival 1993: Festival overview

 The festival was held on Saturday 9 October 1993, beginning at 22:00 CET (21:00 UTC).
 It was directed by Jaime Azpilicueta, and presented by Paloma San Basilio and Francisco.
 San Basilio had previously presented the festival in 1985 and 1992, while Francisco had won the 1992 festival for Spain with the song "A dónde voy sin ti".
 The musical director was José Fabra, who conducted the Mediterranean Symphony Orchestra when required.
 The draw to determine the running order (R/O) was held on 10 September.

 The event featured guest performances by Susana Rinaldi, Rocío Jurado, Chavela Vargas, Massiel, Serafín Zubiri, Sara Montiel, Concha Márquez Piquer, Mary Carrillo, Paloma San Basilio, Francisco, the Compañía Cubana de Boleros, and a ballet specially assembled for the occasion.
 The guest artists, in addition to performing, also presented some of the songs in competition.

-The winner was the song "Enamorarse" performed by Ana Reverte representing Spain; with "Essa fase do amor" by Emílio Santiago representing Brazil and "Siempre a medias" by Magdalena Zárate representing Mexico both placing second; and "Onde Estás?" by Anabela representing Portugal placing third.
+The winner was the song "Enamorarse", written by Alejandro Abad and Josep Llobell, and performed by Ana Reverte representing Spain; with "Essa fase do amor", written by Altay Veloso and Samuel Santana, and performed by Emílio Santiago representing Brazil, and "Siempre a medias", written by José Manuel Fernández Espinosa, and performed by Magdalena Zárate representing Mexico, both placing second; and "Onde Estás?", written by João Dique and Marco Quelhas, and performed by Anabela representing Portugal, placing third.
 There were two trophies designed by José González Onieva for each of the first three places, one for the songwriters and one for the performer.
 The first prize trophies were delivered by Guillermo Cañedo, president of OTI, and Rocío Jurado; the second prize trophies by Óscar Gutiérrez, president of the OTI legal commission, and Nicanor González, president of the OTI programs committee; and the third prize trophies by Carmelo Artesiano, OTI consultant, and Eladio Lárez, vice-president of the OTI programs committee.
 The first prize was endowed with a monetary amount of US$50,000, the second prize of US$30,000, and the third prize of US$20,000.
 The festival ended with a reprise of the winning entry.